Cross-country = 1,500+ miles, and that changes the math

 U-Haul, Penske, and Budget will rent you a 26-foot truck one-way to almost anywhere.
 The truck is cheap; everything around it is not.

-Cross-country DIY adds 30–50 hours of driving time.
-At median wages, that is $900–$1,500 of your time you do not see on a receipt.
+Cross-country DIY adds days of driving.
+That time never appears on a receipt, which is exactly why self-moves look cheaper than they are.
 For most working professionals, a freight container beats DIY on cross-country routes once that is counted.

-- Confirm one-way drop fees both directions (LA → NY differs from NY → LA)
+- Confirm one-way drop fees both directions (LA to NY differs from NY to LA)

 - Check your auto insurance — it may cover the truck and the rental insurance is markup